 - The individual's or guardian's own expression of a preference for a geographic area, arising out of the individual's history.

-- If an individual has stayed in a hospital, institution or state-funded setting for more than 180 calendar days and does not have significant ties to a previous geographic area, services will be provided by the PAS agency serving the geographic area that is the location of that hospital, institution, or state-funded setting.
+- If an individual has stayed in a hospital, institution or state-funded setting for more than 180 calendar days and does not have significant ties to a previous geographic area, services will be provided by the ISC agency serving the geographic area that is the location of that hospital, institution, or state-funded setting.

-- If an individual has stayed in a hospital, institution or state-funded setting for more than 180 calendar days and has significant ties to a previous geographic area, services will be provided by the PAS agency serving the geographic area in which those ties are located.
+- If an individual has stayed in a hospital, institution or state-funded setting for more than 180 calendar days and has significant ties to a previous geographic area, services will be provided by the ISC agency serving the geographic area in which those ties are located.

 - It is possible that significant ties may not be discovered until the assessment process is under way or finished.
-The PAS agency where the individual is physically located has ultimate responsibility for completing the required assessments.
+The ISC agency where the individual is physically located has ultimate responsibility for completing the required assessments.

-- Conduct the PAS screening.
+- Conduct the Pre-Admission Screening.